First Home Owner Grant and Home Buyer Schemes Act 2000 (referral)

 Cases we can hear

-Referrals are usually made to VCAT when, some time after the grant has been paid to an applicant for a grant, the Commissioner of State Revenue investigates the situation, and comes to the view that the person is not entitled to the grant.
+Referrals are usually made to VCAT when, sometime after the grant has been paid, the Commissioner investigates the situation and decides the person who received the grant was not entitled to it and must repay it.
 The person may object to that decision and the Commissioner makes a determination on the objection.

-The Commissioner of State Revenue will refer the matter to VCAT if an applicant is dissatisfied with the determination of an objection, and has requested the Commissioner to refer the matter to VCAT within the required time – see sections 29 and 30 of the Act.
+The Commissioner will refer the matter to VCAT if an applicant is dissatisfied with the determination and asks the Commissioner to refer the matter to VCAT.

 Cases we can't help with